pirate/mac-keyboard-brightness/README.md

 # Control Mac Keyboard Brightness: kbrightness & dbrightness
 Programmatically flash the keyboard lights and control display brightness on Macs.
+You can flash them to the beat of music, or use it for alerts and notifications.

 This was inspired by [@tcr's repo](https://github.com/tcr/macbook-brightness).
 This is also an alternative to the old iSpazz iTunes plugin, which no longer works.
 I had trouble finding any other easy-to-use binary for controlling keyboard brightness, so I made one.